offthewall123/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

     size: how much Bytes external store will use on pmem per numa node
 ```
  Remember to kill `plasma-store-server` process if you no longer need cache, and you should delete `/tmp/plasmaStore` which is a Unix domain socket.

-#### using yarn start plamsa service
- we can use yarn(hadoop version >= 3.1) to start plasma service, you should provide a yaml file like following.